tallguyjenks/DevLog/DevLog/cli.cmd.nslookup.md

 ## Details

-In a Windows environment, you can troubleshoot [[focus.networking.protocol.dns]] with the `nslookup` command, either interactively or from the command prompt.
+In a Windows environment, you can troubleshoot [[n.protocol.dns]] with the `nslookup` command, either interactively or from the command prompt.

 ```powershell
 nslookup -Option Host Server